-The Sizing Tables for each system type were created using conservative monthly 70th percentile water balances, usingfollowing methods described in the MAV Model LCA, 2014.
+Sizing Tables for each system type were created using conservative monthly water balances, following methods described in the MAV Model LCA, 2014.
 Monthly 70th percentile rainfall and average evapotranspiration data for the Kennett River and Sugarloaf area was sourced from SILO (Scientific Information for Land Owners) climate databases, which are managed by the Queensland Government.
 The SILO databases use accurate meteorological data collected throughout Australia over long time periods.